jared-rimmer/estuary-data-pipeline/README.md

 **Creating the infrastructure**

+1. Git clone this respository locally
-1. Create a file at the root of the repository called `terraform.tfvars`
+2. Create a file at the root of the repository called `terraform.tfvars`
-2. In this file add entries for all the variables defined in the `vars.tf` file.
+3. In this file add entries for all the variables defined in the `vars.tf` file.
 This should look something like the below but with other values for `project_id` and `account_email`

 ```terraform
 project_id    = "my-gcp-project-name"